cpbotha/cpbotha.github.io/content/posts/2019-03-09-weekly-head-voices-164-its-what-future-you-would-want.md

 Somewhere during the past two weeks, I lost, forever and ever, at least three evenings.

-Tipped off by a colleague at work, encouraged by my family&#8217;s mobile photos investment in Google Photos, and further tempted by the significant price difference and the family storage sharing option, I convinced myself that it was time to migrate my little empire of useless files (dropbox reports that I currently have just over 500000 (five hundred thousand) of them) out of Dropbox and into Google Drive.
+Tipped off by a colleague at work, encouraged by my family’s mobile photos investment in Google Photos, and further tempted by the significant price difference and the family storage sharing option, I convinced myself that it was time to migrate my little empire of useless files (dropbox reports that I currently have just over 500000 (five hundred thousand) of them) out of Dropbox and into Google Drive.

 This is how it looked on paper, i.e. in my head and in my Emacs notes:

   * I have about 70GB of photos taken with various family cameras of kids growing up, vacations everywhere and so on.
 These photos are currently not easily accessible by said family.
 If they were on Google Drive, they could be automatically exposed to Google Photos, which my family is already using!
-  * My 237G of Google Drive space, sufficient for everything, costs R39 / month (that&#8217;s about $2.75), whereas my Dropbox subscription costs $10 / month.
+  * My 237G of Google Drive space, sufficient for everything, costs R39 / month (that’s about $2.75), whereas my Dropbox subscription costs $10 / month.
   * The cheap subscription of Drive already enables one to do content searches.
-E.g. I could find scans of documents instantly by typing OCR&#8217;d words that occur in the documents.
+E.g. I could find scans of documents instantly by typing OCR’d words that occur in the documents.
 If you want the same with Dropbox, you have to go Pro (not Plus), and pay double, that is $19.99 per month.
   * Drive has a built-in facility to backup folders outside of the main sync folder.
-  * There&#8217;s a great tool called [rclone][5] with which nerds can sync files to Google Drive from the command-line!
+  * There’s a great tool called [rclone][5] with which nerds can sync files to Google Drive from the command-line!

 ### Four lessons learned uploading 500k files to Google Drive

   1. Google has servers down here in South Africa: With larger files, the upload could easily max out my 50Mbit/s upload.
   2. However, in spite of allocating and configuring my own [`client_id`][6], I could not upload faster than about 3 files per second.
 Based on various threads on the rclone forums, this is a known issue.
-  3. Google Drive&#8217;s selective sync functionality does NOT (easily) allow you to maintain a local version of an excluded directory in the same way that Dropbox does.
+  3. Google Drive’s selective sync functionality does NOT (easily) allow you to maintain a local version of an excluded directory in the same way that Dropbox does.
 This is _especially_ annoying for those already quite annoying `node_modules` folders.
   4. Google Drive and its API support identically named files and directories, located in the same parent directory.

 ### How did the wheels fall off then?

 I was alternating between the official Google Backup & Sync client and `rclone sync`.
-I did this to check if rclone with a private `client_id` would be able to upload faster (it couldn&#8217;t) and because rclone showed sync progress more clearly with an estimated time of completion (all of this turned out to be wildly incorrect and variable due to all of those small files).
+I did this to check if rclone with a private `client_id` would be able to upload faster (it couldn’t) and because rclone showed sync progress more clearly with an estimated time of completion (all of this turned out to be wildly incorrect and variable due to all of those small files).

 My logic was that as long as the two tools were not running in parallel, sync logic and checksums should prevail right?!